ChloeCodesThings/FakeCallWorkshop/README.md

 If you don't own a Flic Button, [you can purchase one at a discounted rate here](http://flic.io/shop/flic-1pack?aff=10).
 If you're looking for a group purchase for a workshop, or are interested in custom logo buttons- [reach out directly](https://twitter.com/ChloeCondon) and I can help! 🙋‍♀️

-**YOU DO NOT NEED A FLIC BUTTON TO COMPLETE THIS WORKSHOP** (However, it's [a lot more fun](https://www.youtube.com/watch?v=kAjrKYstfDM) with one! 🙃)
+⚠️ **YOU DO NOT NEED A FLIC BUTTON TO COMPLETE THIS WORKSHOP** ⚠️ (However, it's [a lot more fun](https://www.youtube.com/watch?v=kAjrKYstfDM) with one! 🙃)

-Before we begin, if you're looking for a quick summary and overview on Azure Functions (or found this page early and would like to get a headstart), I reccomend [starting here with our documentation](https://docs.microsoft.com/en-us/azure/azure-functions/?WT.mc_id=fakecallworkshop-github-chcondon), or taking 4 minutes to read in more detail [how to create your first Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function/?WT.mc_id=fakecallworkshop-github-chcondon), so you have some context on how to use functions within Azure.
+Before we begin, if you're looking for a quick summary and overview on Azure Functions (or found this page early and would like to get a headstart), I recommend [starting here with our documentation](https://docs.microsoft.com/en-us/azure/azure-functions/?WT.mc_id=fakecallworkshop-github-chcondon), or taking 4 minutes to read in more detail [how to create your first Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function/?WT.mc_id=fakecallworkshop-github-chcondon), so you have some context on how to use functions within Azure.

 You can learn more about the original project [in my blog post](https://dev.to/azure/an-ambivert-s-guide-to-azure-functions-27b8)!